VidYen/MoneroShare/monero-share/README.md

 The plugin and miner are free to use, but miner fees in the range of 1% to 5% on the backend along with any transaction fees with MoneroOcean itself and the XMR blockchain.

-=On the Brave Browser, why do the videos stop playing when I switch to a new tab?=

-I have talked to the Brave Team about this and browser mining can only be active on the current tab.
-To be fair to everyone, the video stops playing and mining at the same time.
-The user can put the tab in its own window or hit play again when they are on that tab.

 =Can I use my own backend server rather than the VidYen one's?=